Skip to main content

 1. New Client Onboarding Workflow

-What it is: A new client or new customer onboarding workflow might be one of the most critical workflows in your arsenal.
+What it is: A new client or new customer onboarding workflow is one of the most critical workflows in your arsenal.
 It's one of the main ways you make a good first impression after the contract or sales order is signed and you start to integrate the client’s work into your team’s workflow.

 2. Project Kickoff Workflow